McNopper/ZeroInfinity/README.md

 $1^∞ = ∞^0$

 *ToDo:*
-*Add investigation, if the algebraic structure is more than a mathematical Ring.*
+*Add outlook and investigation, if the algebraic structure is more than a mathematical Ring.*

 ### References